-- 5.13 Internal Audit is an assurance function that provides an independent and objective opinion on the control environment.
+- 9.1 Internal Audit is an assurance function that provides an independent and objective opinion on the control environment.
 It operates to defined standards as set out in the Public Sector Internal Audit Standards.
-An external assessment was carried out in March 2014, which concluded that Merton's Internal Audit function complied with the standard. - 5.14 Since October 2015 Merton joined the 4 borough Audit Partnership with Richmond, Kingston and Sutton.
-Wandsworth are due to join in October 2016, and the audit and investigation service merged to one partnership. - 5.14 An annual report is produced by the Head of Audit which provides an opinion on the adequacy and effectiveness of the internal control environment. - 5.15 A review has been undertaken on the 5 elements of the CIPFA statement on the role of the Head of Audit in public sector organisations.
+An external assessment was carried out in March 2014, which concluded that Merton's Internal Audit function complied with the standard. - 9.2 An annual report is produced by the Head of Audit which provides an opinion on the adequacy and effectiveness of the internal control environment. - 9.3 A review has been undertaken on the 5 elements of the CIPFA statement on the role of the Head of Audit in public sector organisations.
 These elements are all met.